AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 ..
 Note:: You may need to install virt-viewer package on your Linux machine in order to use the SPICE graphics.

-A Virt Viewer windows will pop up to show the installation process of CloudN.
+A Virt Viewer window will pop up to show the installation process of CloudN.
 Once the CloudN login prompt is shown on the Virt Viewer console, we can access the https://172.25.0.10 to complete the admin’s email and password initialization process.